Non-fungible tokens (NFTs) are unique digital assets. They cannot be replicated or replaced one by another without affecting their value.

 Non-fungible token screenshotting doesn’t have an impact on the NFT space and NFT market. there is a common misconception that if you screenshot an NFT, it impacts the entire business model in a negative way.

 NFTs derive their value from their easy trackability.
 Every NFT purchase is recorded on a blockchain, and anyone can verify the digital ownership and the ownership right transfer – partial or full, depending on what the NFT creator decides.
-Digital ownership cannot be modified or cancelled due to its blockchain nature.
+Digital ownership cannot be modified or canceled due to its blockchain nature.

 Those who screenshot an NFT cannot prove their ownership of the digital asset.
 This is what makes NFT screenshotting pointless, which is why there is no screenshot issue, at least the one that affects the NFT space in any significant way.